raspberrypi/linux/Documentation/admin-guide/thunderbolt.rst

 If no errors are returned, the host controller shortly disappears.
 Once it comes back the driver notices it and initiates a full power cycle.
-After a while the host controller appears again and this time it should be fully functional.
+After a while, the host controller appears again and this time it should be fully functional.

 We can verify that the new NVM firmware is active by running the following